Contents

 UAT Timeframe: Typically 2–4 weeks, depending on scope.

-Types of user acceptance testing (UAT)
+What are the different types of user acceptance testing (UAT)?

 1. Alpha testing